Laser written waveguides to the sample edge

-To implement the new method for writing up to the edge of the substrate, we used the fabrication system outlined in detail in Ref~\cite{sunlpr2024}.
+To implement the new method for writing up to the edge of the substrate, we used the fabrication system outlined in detail in the SI Fig. S2 and Ref~\cite{sunlpr2024}.
 In short, the beam from an ultrafast laser (Pharos SP6, 515nm, 1MHz, 170fs) was expanded on to a SLM (Hamamatsu X10468).
 The SLM was relayed in a $4f$ configuration to the back aperture of an objective lens (Zeiss 20$\times$ 0.5NA).
 The samples were mounted on air bearing translation stages (Aerotech ABL10100) for transverse waveguide writing.
 For amplitude masking of the beam, we used the method described in Ref~\cite{Salter:12} by applying a blazed grating to the SLM.
 A pinhole of diameter 1~mm was placed in the Fourier plane of the SLM and positioned so as to block the zero order beam.
 The amplitude of the beam at the back aperture of the objective lens could thus be controlled by selective application of the blazed grating on the SLM.
-The SLM was also used for aberration correction during waveguide fabrication, which is particularly relevant when writing waveguides at different depths within the substrate~\cite{Mauclair:08, Bisch2018}.
+We note that the SLM is not the only way to achieve amplitude masking and an actuated opaque plate placed before the objective lens can still provide a successful implementation of the technique for writing to the edge.
+In our system, however, the SLM was also used for aberration correction during waveguide fabrication, which is particularly relevant when writing waveguides at different depths within the substrate~\cite{Mauclair:08, Bisch2018}.